Overview

 Level Design: The Hallways are a Feature

 The most persistent criticism of Final Fantasy X is that the design of its world is a series of hallways that connect story beats and cinematics with little to no room for deviation.
 While this characterization is accurate, it fails to account for the fact that it was a conscious choice made by the designers.
-Spira's geography traces a specific route through the world, a sacred pilgrimage performed by summoners and their guardians in an effort to gather strength from the world's temples, in an effort to defeat Sin.
-The linearity that the player experiences is a direct result of this and therfore a vehicle to drive the narrative experience that the world tells as the player progresses.
+Spira's geography traces a specific route through the world.
+A sacred pilgrimage performed by summoners and their guardians in an effort to gather strength from the world's temples, in an attempt to defeat Sin, the primary antagonist.
+The linearity that the player experiences is a direct result of this and therefore a vehicle to drive the narrative experience that the world reveals as the player progresses.

 You, the player, are never tasked with finding or navigating to unknown locations.
 In fact, you are guided by a cast of characters that are intimately familiar with the journey and Spira's culture, history and geography.
 You are joining them on a one directional journey, and the design of the world is intended to depict that.
 This structure is mirrored throughout the experience of the protagonist, Tidus, who is thrust into this world as a complete outsider.
 Allowing the linear nature of the adventure to orient and teach both the player and the character simultaneously.